eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 ***Skill sets for MLOps***:
 + We work with the best of open source technologies - ***Akka, Scala, Undertow, Spark, Spark ML, Hadoop, Cassandra, Mongo***.
 + In depth experience with Spark/Hadoop and either Theano/Tensorflow/Caffe/Torch.
++ MLOps engineering lead
+	- As an experienced MLOps engineer, you understand that machine learning is critical to processing and analyzing massive datasets.
+Your ability to build, deploy, and maintain ML infrastructure makes you an integral part of delivering robust AI solutions to answer challenging problems.
+We need your technical expertise and domain knowledge to support the development of generative AI and natural language platforms.
+As an MLOps engineer in support of strategic innovations, you’ll be implementing cutting-edge ML and DevOps technologies to accelerate our clients’ understanding of their data.
+	- You’ll collaborate with a large community of data scientists, software engineers, and DevOps engineers to deliver world-class solutions.
+Your advanced consulting skills and hands-on technical experience will guide clients as they navigate the constantly evolving landscape of various ML tools and frameworks.
+You will also be involved in shaping team direction and will work without considerable direction, including mentoring and supervising team members.
+Work with us to solve real-world challenges and define ML strategy for the client and beyond.
+	- 10+ years of experience with artificial intelligence, MLOps, DevOps, or data engineering, either in a research or professional role
+	- Experience building and deploying containerized applications or microservices using Docker and Kubernetes
+	- Experience deploying AI solutions built on frameworks, such as TensorFlow, PyTorch, or Transformers
+	- Experience with CI/CD or DevOps frameworks, including Jenkins, GitHub Actions, and Argo CD
+	- Experience with cloud infrastructure provisioning or configuration frameworks, including CloudFormation, Terraform, Pulumi, and Ansible
+	- Experience with full-stack development
+	- Experience working in an Agile team
+	- Knowledge of languages, such as Python, Java, TypeScript, JavaScript, and SQL
+	- Experience with integrating DevSecOps practices and principles throughout the project life cycle
+	- Experience writing technical documentation
+	- Experience with testing and quality assurance
+	- Experience with GPU-programming, including CUDA, RAPIDs, or similar
+	- Knowledge of front-end frameworks, such as React, Angular, or Vue
+	- Knowledge of back-end and middleware services, such as NGINX, FastAPI, or Airflow
+	- Knowledge of AI concepts and tooling to support deep learning, machine learning, signal processing and natural language processing
+	- CompTIA Security + Certification
+	- Master's degree in Computer Science, Statistics, or a related field
 + skill set:
 	- Are you energized by building high-performance, scalable and reliable machine learning systems?
 Do you want to help define and build the next generation of AI platforms powering advanced NLP applications?
 We are looking for Senior Software Engineers to join the Model Serving team at Cohere.
 The team is responsible for developing, deploying, and operating the AI platform delivering Cohere's large language models through easy to use API endpoints.
 In this role, you will work closely with many teams to deploy optimized NLP models to production in low latency, high throughput, and high availability environments.
 You will also get the opportunity to interface with customers and create customized deployments to meet their specific needs.
 	- We are looking for candidates with a range of experiences for multiple roles, from senior to staff-level engineers.